Click on the options below to access clear and concise factsheets on business and personal issues.

-Let us assume that Jan is a long term resident.
-He can only secure the remittance basis for 2015/16 if he pays the RBC.
-Clearly it would be nonsensical for him to pay that charge to avoid tax on say £4,000 of income which was unremitted.
-He will therefore not elect for the remittance basis and will pay UK tax on the full £5,000 of income arising in Poland.
-If that income has been subject to tax in Poland he may be entitled to set any Polish tax against his UK liability.
+Let us assume that Sanjay is then a long term resident for 2018/19 and that he has overseas income arising in India of £6,000.
+He can only secure the remittance basis for 2018/19 if he pays the RBC.
+Clearly it would be nonsensical for him to pay that charge to avoid tax on say for example £4,000 of income which was unremitted.
+He will therefore not elect for the remittance basis and will pay UK tax on the full £65,000 of income arising from India.
+If that income has been subject to tax in India he may be entitled to set any Indian tax against his UK liability.

 He claims the remittance basis and obviously has no liability on remitted income because there is none.
 He will have to pay the RBC of £30,000 and must nominate income or gains to represent this sum.
-He could nominate just over £107,143 of the capital gain which, taxed at 28%, would represent a liability of £30,000.
+He could nominate £150,000 of the capital gain which, taxed at 20%, would represent a liability of £30,000.

 Higher RBC charges for some

 A higher RBC charge applies for an individual that has been a UK resident for 12 out of the previous 14 year.
 This charge is currently £60,000.

 If Sergio (from the previous example) has been living in the UK for say 12 years then given the same circumstances he may decide that £60,000 is too high a price to pay.

 If he did decide to claim the remittance basis there is still no liability on remitted income because there is none.
 He would have to pay the increased RBC of £60,000 and must nominate income or gains to represent this sum.
 He could nominate £300,000 of the capital gain which, taxed at 20%, would represent a liability of £60,000.